 Prep Work for Planting Large Olive Trees

-Planting large olive trees is not a weekend warrior project.
 Here, the crane operator set up his stabilizers, as the local Montecito landscape contractor meets with the project arborist.

-In this photo, one of the large olive trees is being hoisted out of the landscape truck.
+Here, one of the large olive trees is being hoisted out of the landscape truck.

 Photos Planting Large Olive Trees

-For the Spanish Home Design Photo Blog I wanted to share a sequence of beautiful photographs that document how large olive trees are transplanted.
+This is a sequence of beautiful photographs that document how large olive trees are transplanted.

 The local Montecito arborist’s installation team get to work digging the first hole for the massive tree install.

-It’s a hard sweaty job, so the strong young men take turns working the shovel.
+It’s a sweaty job, so the strong young men take turns working the shovel.
 The landscape contractor double checks the height dimension of the root ball.

 I’ve always admired him as a hard worker, hustler and a just do it kind of guy.
 He literally gets in the trenches and squares up the sides of the first hole.

-Large Olive Trees in SPanish-style Landscapes
+Large Olive Trees in Spanish-style Landscapes

-In this photo the tree is temporarily lowered into place to see if the hole size is adequate.
+Here, the olive tree is temporarily lowered into place to see if the hole size is adequate.
 Ancient olive trees are perfect for Spanish-style landscapes.
-The way the twisted and knotty base supports the multi-branch canopy, and how they make a project feel.

 In this photo, the second olive tree arrives on a flatbed trailer.
 These trees were purchased from the Montecito based arborist with a local yard of large specimen trees for sale.
 Transport was only a couple of miles, so not much prep was required for moving them.

-The second olive tree is slowly moved by crane.
+When large olive trees are ordered from Northern California, they are wrapped with large tarps to protect them during transport.
+Here, the second olive tree is slowly moved by crane.
 The landscape contractor stabilizes from spinning around.

 In this photo a beautiful Santa Barbara sandstone wall is being hand built by local stone masons.
 The break in the wall will become sandstone steps leading up to the upper yard.